WebAssembly/design/Security.md

 #### Clang/LLVM CFI
 The Clang/LLVM compiler infrastructure includes a [built-in implementation] of fine-grained control flow integrity, which has been extended to support the WebAssembly target.
-It is available in Clang/LLVM 3.9+ with the [new WebAssembly backend].
+It is available in Clang/LLVM with the [WebAssembly backend].

 Enabling fine-grained control-flow integrity (by passing `-fsanitize=cfi` to emscripten) has a number of advantages over the default WebAssembly